 “When we release a new album, we enter a new chapter in our story; an experience we share with our fans.
 When the day breaks and the sun rises, changes happen and the world we know illuminates.
 That's the same kind of effect we hope to achieve when we share new music.” – Wes Bailey

-Daybreaker will be released nationwide on October 2, 2015.
+Daybreaker was released nationwide on October 2, 2015.